sxmpp/specifications/README.md

 - XEP-0220: Server Dialback 1.1.1
 - XEP-0237: Roster Versioning 1.3

-**SXEP-0002** No registration can be present in the sxep based software.
+**SXEP-0002** No registration should be present nor any passwords that .

-**SXEP-0003** Client parties should only be able to transmit messages in an encrypted way only.
-Plain text messages should not be present.
+**SXEP-0003** Client parties should be able to transmit text messages in an encrypted way only.
+Plain text messages should not be present, but all base protocol messages (XML data) should be in plain text.
+No need to encypt this.

-**SXEP-0004** TBD
+**SXEP-0004** Usernames are public keys or some data which can be used to get public key without any decryption.